 The Chair soundtrack features music by Elvis Costello, The Smiths and Vampire Weekend.
 This info article contains spoilers and song details for Amanda Peet and Annie Julia Wyman’s Netflix series.
 Check out more Vague Visages music guides in the Soundtracks of Television section.

 In The Chair, Dr. Ji-Yoon Kim (Sandra Oh) becomes the first female leader of Pembroke University’s Literature department.
 She hopes to inspire students by celebrating diversity but struggles to process the questionable behavior of her friend and colleague Professor Bill Dobson (Jay Duplass).
 From episode to episode, the featured music — courtesy of supervisor Tiffany Anders (Firefly Lane, Reservation Dogs) — shifts from 80s New Wave to modern pop, allowing for a fresh and steady groove.
-Here’s every song in The Chair season 1 soundtrack.
+Here’s every song in The Chair.